joaoMartinSaquet/smartDarts/README.md

 ### Human Player Mode

-1. Open the Godot project in `smartdarts/`
+1. Open the Godot project in the root directory
 2. Run the scene to start human player mode
 3. Use your mouse to control the dart and hit targets